 Some Brother CE1125prw reviews will comment on the inadequacy of the LED light, but in my experience, the lighting is great.

 LED lighting in your project area helps you visualize small details and see dark threads on dark fabrics.

 If the light is inadequate, I recommend purchasing an auxiliary natural light to use in your sewing area.
 Just point it away from the very top of the machine to avoid a dreaded shadow.

 Can you quilt with the CE1125prw sewing machine?

-Yes, you will be able to create beautiful quilts with the CE1125prw sewing machine.
+Yes, you can create beautiful quilts with the CE1125prw sewing machine as long as they’re not too large.
 However, it is not a dedicated quilting machine, and there are a few things it lacks that some of the more expensive Brother sewing and quilting machines have.